havelund/fme-industry/README.md

 ## The directory

-The directory for the website is entered:
+The directory for the website:

 ```
-cd /Users/khavelun/Desktop/www/hugo/fme-industry
+/Users/khavelun/Desktop/www/hugo/fme-industry
 ```

+## Launching a test website

-To launch a trial website do a:
+To launch a trial website from within this directory:

 ```
 hugo server -D
 ```

-Make changes.
-Then in a different shell, do a:
+## Push changes to website

+Do:

 ```
 hugo
 ```

 This creates the actual website in `public`.
-Then do a:
+Then do:

 ```
 cd public